DI Team Registration

 How much does this cost?

-The registration fee is $82 per student.
+The registration fee is approximately $65-$75 per student, depending on the number of students per team and which Team Challenge they solve.
 Payment is expected at the first meeting, once your child has been placed on a team.